Tom-Latimer/emergency_waitlist/README.md

 ## Technical Overview

 - **Technology Stack:**
-  - **Frontend:** HTML, CSS, Bootstrap for responsive design.
+  - **Frontend:** PHP, CSS, Bootstrap for responsive design.
-  - **Backend:** PHP serves as the backend language, handling business logic, database operations, and routing.
+  - **Backend:** PHP and Javascript serve as the backend languages, handling business logic, database operations, and routing.
   - **Database:** PostgreSQL is used to store patient data securely.
 The database schema is designed to optimize data retrieval and manipulation for hospital operations.
   - **API:** RESTful API endpoints are implemented in PHP, facilitating interaction between the frontend and the database.